 Each node of the secondary cluster has a fixed pool of Global Mirror system resource for each node of the primary cluster.
+In other words, each secondary node has a separate queue for I/O from each of the primary nodes.
+This queue is of a fixed size, and is the same for every node.
 If preferred nodes for the vdisks of the secondary cluster are set such that every combination of primary node and secondary node is used, Global Mirror performance will be maximised.